mwoodervin/Step-it-Up/README.md

   [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

   ## DESCRIPTION
   This application provides users with a way to develop, store and chart workouts.
-The interface is simple; workouts can be added and modified; progress is tracked an charted to increase motivation
+The interface is simple; workouts can be added and modified; progress is tracked and charted to increase motivation.

   ## CHECK IT OUT HERE
   https://step-it-up-mongoose.herokuapp.com/?id=5f8b6e2b13687e46f6a3bb95